dmkravch/beautiful-jekyll/_posts/2018-06-11-smartsheet-webhooks-aws-ec2-le.md

 ### Checking the output from the Smartsheet
 Now in the _LogFile.log_ you should see whenever anyone make any change to the sheet in question.
 It won't share the exact changes, but rather references on what has happened.
 And then, to retrieve those we need to use the [Get Row](http://smartsheet-platform.github.io/api-docs/?python#get-row) API, but it's a different story.

+## Summary
+So, the main challenge was the enforced security by Smartsheet, which required a publicly (CA) signed certificate.
+We needed a custom domain, because none of the CA would sigh AWS hostname.
+After purchasing a DNS name and creating a certificate with the Let'sEncrypt service, the webhook creation went well.

 Thank you very much and hope it will help you to save time.